 Best Practices for Food Safety and Important Information

-The menu provided on this website is intended for general healthy eating and is not designed to diagnose, cure or treat any specific disease or illness.
+The meal plan provided on this website is intended for general healthy eating and is not designed to diagnose, cure or treat any specific disease or illness.
 It is created to support overall wellness for the general population.

 Please note that individual dietary needs can vary based on personal health conditions.
 We strongly recommend consulting with your medical team or a registered dietitian before making any significant changes to your diet, especially if you have any health concerns or dietary restrictions.

-For personalized advice, always seek guidance from your healthcare provider to ensure that this menu aligns with your specific health needs and dietary requirements.
+For personalized advice, always seek guidance from your healthcare provider to ensure that this meal plan aligns with your specific health needs and dietary requirements.

 Safe Handling Procedures